Key Management APIs

 - An extended API, which is used to set a session key into a session key handle.

-int SDF_ImportKey(void *hSessionHandle, unsigned char *pucKey, unsigned int uiKeyLength, void **phKeyHandle)
+int SDF_ImportKey(void *hSessionHandle, unsigned char *pucKey, unsigned int uiKeyLength, void **phKeyHandle);

 Table 1 Parameter description Parameter